IshanManchanda/nag-a-ram/README.md

 ## How does it work?

-A naive anagram solver would simply generate all permutations of the input string, and check if a permutation is valid.
+A naive anagram solver would simply generate all permutations of the input string and check if each permutation is valid.
 Using a conventional list to store the dictionary words would make it extremely inefficient.
-An unosrted list would lead to O(n) lookups and a sorted one would lead to O(log n).
+An unsorted list would lead to O(m)-runtime lookups and a sorted one would lead to O(log m).

-A simple optimization is to store the words as a Hash Table.
+A simple optimization is to store the words in a Hash Table.
 This allows for O(1) lookups and reduces the runtime.

 However, hashes for every single permutation would still have to be generated.